 The Medical Assisting Diploma and AAS Degree programs at the Aurora/Naperville, Rockford, and Romeoville campuses in Illinois, the Fort Myers, Ocala and New Port Richey/West Pasco campuses in Florida, and the Appleton and Wausau campuses in Wisconsin are accredited by the Accrediting Bureau of Health Education Schools (ABHES).

-In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check.
+In addition to meeting all other admissions requirements, Minnesota campus applicants to this program must successfully complete and pass a Minnesota Department of Human Services background check.